ScalaWilliam/aptgit/README.md

 By doing things incrementally, you achieve this perfect-sized changes to the code that can be measured and analysed effectively.

+Let's look at one case close to home, that is done non-incrementally: https://github.com/scala-native/scala-native/pull/1143 At time of writing, this pull request has been alive for 2 months.
+I'm just wondering why this change could not be done incrementally, one small PR at a time?
+Notice how it has already diverged and it's a maintenance pain.

+## Open contribution models

+I've faced the following problem: somebody contributes a code change which has potential flaws:
+- Change-set is large, so difficult to review
+- Change-set does not solve a real problem, so is a burden
+- Change-set solves the problem incorrectly

+I've faced those awkward situations where a person spends a good week or two making changes which I don't feel comfortable accepting.
+Actually, I've faced it plenty of times professionally as well.

+What's the cause of this issue?
+There are two:
+- It's working in silence, not communicating.
+- Making it difficult to fork or extend your project independently.

+The latter in particular is very interesting: instead of being forced to reject a change, or accept it and then face the consequences of maintaining somebody else's code, why can the user not simply maintain it themselves in their own codebase?
+Well, they could, if you had a good modular architecture of your product/ecosystem, that wouldn't force the contributor to make changes in *your* core.

+The former is interesting because: why do people like to work in silence, on their own ideas, without posing some questions first just to determine viability?

+I propose it's because the software does not prevent them from doing so.
+I would not like to see a fix to something that does not have an Issue associated with it.
+Therefore, I'd like to not have a Pull Request unless it is associated with an Issue.
+And I wouldn't like to allow a PR to be opened unless the Issue is accepted as a real Issue.

+If the user does not accept this workflow, they are free to fork and do their own thing.
+Simple.
+So, we need a nice simple mechanism that simply controls this workflow, thereby bringing the user into immediate communication before starting the development work.

 # Problems we'd like to solve